jopemachine-arvis/arvis/documents/workflow-develop.md

 [Click me to check Environment variables](./extension-env-description.md)

+## Alfred-workflow Compatibility

+* Basically, `Arvis` use same [JSON Scriptfilter Format](https://www.alfredapp.com/help/workflows/inputs/script-filter/) with Alfred-workflows.

+* This means you may easily change the alfred-workflow to arvis-workflow.

+* Especially if the workflow is builded on [alfy](https://github.com/sindresorhus/alfy), you can convert workflow more easily using [arvish](https://github.com/jopemachine/arvish), the clone version of alfy.

-## Convert alfredworkflow to arvisworkflow
+### Convert alfredworkflow to arvisworkflow

 Convert alfred workflow's `info.plist` to `arvis-workflow.json` using [alfred-to-arvis](https://github.com/jopemachine/alfred-to-arvis)